zipleen/tvheadend-iphone-client/README.md

 This app's source code is licensed under the Apache 2.0 License.

-App Icon made by Julio Pinto, thanks =)
+App Icon made by Julio Costa Pinto, thanks =)

 Clean Icons from Matt Gentile, from icondeposit.com.